 An avid brass pedagogue Natalie has adjudicated international solo and ensemble competitions and serves on the Board of Advisors and as chair of the Competition Committee for the International Trombone Association and on the Board of Directors for the International Women’s Brass Conference.

-Trumpeter, Susan Rider, currently resides in the Washington, D.C. metropolitan area.
-In the region, she has performed with various ensembles to include the Annapolis Chorale and Chamber Orchestra, Columbia Pro Cantare Festival Orchestra, Alexandria Symphony, Concert Artists of Baltimore, Harrisburg Symphony, Snark Ensemble and the Cathedral Choral Society Orchestra.
-She is a member of the Stiletto Brass Quintet, Monarch Brass and “The President’s Own” United States Marine Band.
+as an orchestral, wind band, chamber, and solo performer.
+In the region she has performed with various ensembles including the Annapolis Chorale and Chamber Orchestra, Columbia Pro Cantare Festival Orchestra, Alexandria Symphony, Concert Artists of Baltimore, Harrisburg Symphony, Snark Ensemble, and the Cathedral Choral Society Orchestra.
+In addition, she is a member of the Stiletto Brass Quintet, Monarch Brass, and “The President’s Own” United States Marine Band where she regularly performs at the White House, on tour, and in concert and ceremonies in the DC area.

-Susan grew up in the state of Iowa.
-Prior to moving to Washington, D.C., she lived in the southern part of Indiana and West Texas.
-Previously she performed as a member of the Waterloo/Cedar Falls Symphony, Columbus Indiana Philharmonic, Owensboro Symphony, Spoleto Festival USA Orchestra, Midland/Odessa Symphony and Lone Star Brass Quintet.
-Additionally, she has performed with the Evansville Philharmonic and New World Symphony.
+A native Iowan, she lived in Southern Indiana and West Texas before moving to the east coast.
+Previously Susan performed as a member of the Waterloo/Cedar Falls Symphony, Columbus Indiana Philharmonic, Owensboro Symphony, Spoleto Festival USA Orchestra, West Texas Symphony (formerly the Midland/Odessa Symphony) and Lone Star Brass Quintet.
+She has performed with the Evansville Philharmonic and New World Symphony.

-As a soloist, Susan has performed in recital and has been a featured soloist with several ensembles to include The Hannaford Street Silver Brass Band, The Volga Band, Ars Nova Chamber Orchestra, Atlanta Youth Wind Symphony, Fort Dodge Area Orchestra and The United States Marine Band.
-Additionally, she has performed at several conferences to include The Midwest Clinic, International Women’s Brass Conference and International Trumpet Guild.
+As a soloist, Susan has been featured with several ensembles to include The Hannaford Street Silver Brass Band (Canada), The Volga Band (Russia), Ars Nova Chamber Orchestra, Atlanta Youth Wind Symphony, The Louisville Winds, California State University Northridge Wind Ensemble, Fort Dodge Area Orchestra, and The United States Marine Band.
+She has performed in ensemble and as a featured soloist at various music conferences, among them The Midwest Clinic, International Women’s Brass Conference, and the International Trumpet Guild.

-As an educator, Susan has held positions as an Associate Instructor at Indiana University; as adjunct faculty at Purdue University and Shenandoah University; and as a private trumpet/cornet teacher for the Ector County Independent School District in Odessa, Texas.
-Her educational outreach has included giving master classes nationally and internationally, and she maintains a private teaching studio in Northern Virginia.
+As an educator, Susan has held positions as adjunct faculty at Purdue and Shenandoah Universities; as an Associate Instructor at Indiana University; and as a private trumpet/cornet instructor for the Ector County Independent School District in Odessa, Texas.
+Her educational outreach has included in-person and virtual masterclasses/clinics/festivals nationally and internationally, and she maintains a private teaching studio in Northern Virginia.

-Susan completed her musical education at the University of Northern Iowa (B.M.) and the Indiana University Jacobs School of Music (M.M. and D.M.).
-She is grateful to have studied under the tutelage of master trumpet teachers Keith Johnson, Randy Grabowski, Charles Gorham and Edmund Cord.
+Susan completed her musical education from the University of Northern Iowa (B.M.), and the Indiana University Jacobs School of Music (M.M. and D.M.).
+She is grateful to have studied with trumpet teachers/performers Keith Johnson, Randy Grabowski, Charles Gorham, and Edmund Cord.